EnzoFelyx/Myrnmaps/README.md

 npm install
 ```

 For this project, you'll need to install a mock API.
 I chose to use `json-server` to simulate an online API.
 If you want to run this project on your device without relying on localhost, you'll need to use a web-based API instead.
+(If you use json-serve, don't forget to make a db.json file)

 ```
 npm install json-server